-The Committee will be serviced by the five Directors; Director of Business Support; Director Of Housing & Support; Director of Care and the Director of Finance & Director of Assets, The Chief Executive will also attend as appropriate.
+The Committee will be serviced by the four Directors; Director of Business Support; Director Of Housing & Support; Director of Finance & Director of Assets.
+(Three directors from 1 April 2023; Director of Housing & Care, Director of Finance & Business Support and Director of Assets).
+The Chief Executive will also attend as appropriate.
 Members of the Executive shall consider inviting appropriate next tier managers to meetings subject to the agenda.